Made in Louise - my hotel tipp for a weekend in Brussels

-I already told you about my many city adventures in Brussels (you will find the article here).
+I already told you about my many city adventures in Brussels.
 Just a weekend in this very special city is not enough, but there is always a second time.

 Regardless of how long you intend to stay in the capital city of Belgium (and Europe), I strongly recommend the boutique hotel MADE IN LOUISE as your home away from home (literally speaking!).